jameskanyiri/langgraph_deep_research_agent/README.md

 langgraph dev
 ```

 This launches a local Dev UI in your browser.
 Select `deep_research_agent` and start chatting.
-The system will:
+The system will conduct deep, multi-layered research:

-1. **Clarify** your request if needed
+1. **Clarify** your request if needed to ensure comprehensive coverage
 2. **Generate** a detailed research brief from the conversation
-3. **Coordinate** parallel research agents to investigate different aspects
+3. **Coordinate** parallel research agents to investigate different aspects simultaneously
-4. **Compress** and synthesize findings into comprehensive results
+4. **Compress** and synthesize findings into comprehensive, well-researched results

 You can also run individual components:

 - `research_agent`: Individual research agent with search capabilities
 - `supervisor_agent`: Supervisor that coordinates research activities

+### Performance

+This deep research agent has been designed to achieve performance on par with many popular deep research agents.
+The multi-agent architecture, strategic thinking capabilities, and comprehensive research coordination enable it to compete effectively on the Deep Research Bench leaderboard.

 ### Programmatic usage